-All material approval requests shall be submitted electronically through the District's SharePoint System unless directed otherwise by the Engineer.
+All material approval requests shall be submitted to the Resident Engineer, who will then forward the submittal on to the IDOT Local Agency Area Engineer and the Local Agency.
 Electronic material submittals shall follow the District's Traffic Operations Construction Submittals guidelines.
 General requirements include: